dohertyguirand/Scrolling-Platfomer-Game-Engine/doc/API_CHANGES.md

 - 4/8/20 Changed ``loadGame`` to ``loadLevel`` in DataReader according to a change we made in a meeting to how DataReader loads and reports information.
 Changed its description and return type accordingly.
 - 4/8/20 Changed ``loadLevel`` so that it takes a Game name and a level ID instead of a file path.
+- 4/9/20 Added ``getEntityMap`` so that the Game can ask for the map of entity definitions needed to create new Entity instances.

 ## Game API
 - getEntities now returns an observable list instead of list